FaiLuReH3Ro/dev-survey-dashboard/README.md

 This dashboard was created with the Dash Python framework.

-While this project is not officially part of the [IBM Data Analyst Capstone - Python](https://github.com/FaiLuReH3Ro/ibm-da-capstone-py) project, the dataset used in the dashboard comes directly from the [Data Wrangling](https://github.com/FaiLuReH3Ro/data-wrangling-py) section.
+While this project is not officially part of the [IBM Data Analyst Capstone - Python](https://github.com/FaiLuReH3Ro/ibm-da-capstone-py) project, the dataset used in this dashboard comes directly from the [Data Wrangling](https://github.com/FaiLuReH3Ro/data-wrangling-py) section.

 ## Objectives